MyCryptoCheckout/wordpress/readme.txt

 = 2.17 20180915 =

-* New currency: Bits'mdo' BSD
+* New currency: Bitsmdo BSD
 * New currency: Latino Token LATINO
 * New: Added MetaMask support for all ERC20 tokens except Flix.
 * Fix: Wordpress: Checkout icon generated on a per blog basis.